Two pillars of applied research on tunnel engineering and construction technologies have one common goal: to elevate Singapore’s built environment.

 One of CITE’s ongoing projects is a joint endeavour with LTA to reinforce concrete with steel fibres.
 These fibres greatly increase the durability of concrete and prevent cracking.
 The use of fibre reinforced concrete makes tunnel construction safer, saves man-hours and minimises corrosion from water seepage.
 This is crucial as transport tunnels like Mass Rapid Transit (MRT) lines have only a small window of time where operations are not running, leaving little opportunity for repairs.

-CITE staff and SIT students conducting lab tests for the fibre concrete project.
+CITE staff and students conducting lab test for the Fibre Concrete project.
 (Photo: Yer Cheong Wee)

 At CTIL, one of its main projects “Innovative Construction Technologies for Deep Foundation and Excavation” is supported by Phase 1 of the Built Environment Technology Alliance (BETA) Catalyst Funding.
 It looks at developing innovative construction technologies for deep foundations and excavation.